chrisglass/posix-locks/README.md

 This is a very simple repository demonstrating how to create mutually excluding POSIX file locks between go, python, and rust.

+This ONLY works on LINUX.
+Possibly only on x86/libc (I've not tried on other arches or stdlib implementations).

 Notes about POSIX locks vs. flocks
 -----------------------------------